 A clock to monitor and predict chronic diseases

-It is becoming clear that we need to pay more attention to the immune system as we age, as almost all age-related diseases have inflammation as a major part of its etiology.
+It is becoming clear that we need to pay more attention to the immune system with age, given that almost all age-related diseases have inflammation as a major part of its etiology

-The discovery of this "life and death clock" could also have implications for slowing aging itself, given the importance of CXCL9.
-In recent research, chemokine has been shown to reverse the loss of function in aging of endothelial cells (the material that lines blood and lymphatic vessels) in both humans and mice.
+The discovery of this “life and death clock” could also have implications for slowing aging itself, given the importance of CXCL9.
+In recent research the chemokine has been shown to reverse the aging loss of function of endothelial cells (the material that lines blood and lymph vessels) in both humans and mice.